-Social development has been described as the process of the societal wellbeing and matter as assured of the collective action taking place in the country's policies, economic and social free at the people.
-Some of the typical social development programs destroyed by boko haram include the family, health housing, educational, among others.
+Social development has been described as the process of the societal wellbeing and its people are assured of the collective action taking place in the country's policies, economic and social life of the people.273 Some of the typical social development programs destroyed by boko haram include the family, health housing, educational, among others.
 Most of the schools, hospitals and road, in the area including bridges and houses have be destroyed and will require total reconstructions.
 This hinders social development in the negative way.